 Each Sunday morning we offer age-appropriate environments where kids can be kids.
 Wonder Warehouse is for pre-school children.
 Cross Street is for K-3rd grade, and Revolve is for 4th-5th grade.
 In all these environments children have the truth of God communicated to them in a way they understand.
 Click HERE for details.

 What do you offer for teenagers?

-On Sunday mornings, teenagers are given opportunities to serve.
-These young men and women are vital parts of the weekend experience.
-On Wednesday nights, we have a place just for them: all middle school and high school students are invited to gather at St. Bethlehem Church on Dunbar Cave Road.
-There, they will find a worship gathering specifically tailored for them.
-Check out www.relevantstudents.com for details.
+On Sunday mornings teenagers are given opportunities to serve.
+These young men and women serve in vital roles throughout our Sunday morning gatherings.
+On Wednesday nights we have a place just for them.
+Middle School and High School students gather at The Belle Hollow inside Ms. Lucille's Marketplace at 2231 Madison St. Check out www.relevantstudents.com for details.

 Do you have Sunday School or small groups?

 We believe that lives are changed in the context of community.
 Because of that, we offer small groups.
 These groups of 12-15 people meet once a week in relaxing environments all over the city (most meet in homes).
 The Bible is discussed, friendships are made, and lives are changed.
-E-mail our Director of Small Groups here.
+Click HERE for more info about GroupLife at Grace.

 How do I get involved?

 Everyone has gifts and talents.
 Those abilities have been given for the purpose of serving others.
 There are volunteer opportunities all over Grace Community.
 Joining a volunteer team is a great way to meet people and contribute to the mission of this church.
-If you would like to find a service opportunity that fits you, e-mail us here.
+If you would like to find a service opportunity that fits you, click HERE for more information.

 How do I become a member?

 Church membership is not something the Bible commands.
 It is, however, a way for you to express your commitment to what God is doing at Grace Community.
 If you are interested in becoming a member, click HERE for more info.